joost-morsink/FF-admin-module/wiki/payout.md

 $layer4 d $artifacts;
 ```

+## Transfer Timing

-Allocated funds might not be transferred every year, depending on the actual amount and costs involved in the actual transfers.
+Allocated funds may not be transferred every year, depending on the amount and the costs involved in processing payments.
-If a transfer is postponed, it is automatically added to the next transfer.
+If a transfer is postponed, the unpaid amount is automatically added to the next scheduled transfer, ensuring that charities eventually receive all allocated funds.

+This process ensures accurate, auditable, and efficient distribution of funds to charities, while minimizing administrative overhead and transaction costs.